 Supprelin LA; Vantas

-- If you are pregnant or may be pregnant.
-Do not take this drug if you are pregnant.
+- If your child is pregnant or may be pregnant.
+Do not give this drug to your child if she is pregnant.

 - Rarely, the implant may come out from where it was put in.
 Call the doctor if this happens.

 - Follow up with the doctor as you have been told.